nickw444/nyan-wifi/README.md

 [*Watch On Youtube*](https://www.youtube.com/watch?v=J-RLWhml-Xg)

 A Nyan Cat wifi traffic visualisation.
-Depicts each of the 13 2.4GHz wifi channels wifi traffic as part of the rainbow trail behind the cat.
+Depicts each of the 13 2.4GHz channels traffic as the rainbow trail behind the cat.
+The noisier the channel, the closer to red the colour goes!

+Wifi traffic capture is done by putting the ESP8266 WiFI into monitor mode, and capturing packets.

 In addition, plays Nyan Cat theme song out of GPIO 3.

-The visualisation is intended to be run on an ESP8266-01, but I imagine it will happily port to other variants of the ESP8266.
+The visualisation is intended to be run on an [ESP8266-01](https://www.sparkfun.com/products/13678), but I imagine it will happily port to other variants of the ESP8266.

 Using no libraries other than the platform provided by [PlatformIO](http://platformio.org/) / [ESP8266Arduino](https://github.com/esp8266/Arduino)

 Pre-minified source exists in [`pre-min/`](pre-min/)
-  - main.orig.cpp: The OG code.
+  - `main.orig.cpp`: The OG code.
 Non minified, no symbols renamed
-  - min.min1.cpp: The OG code with renamed symbols
+  - `min.min1.cpp`: The OG code with renamed symbols

 Minified source exists in [`src/`](src/)
-  - main.cpp: Renamed symbols, and minified via [cminify](https://github.com/Scylardor/cminify).
+  - `main.cpp`: Renamed symbols, and minified via [cminify](https://github.com/Scylardor/cminify).

 ## Resources